-Your surety bond cost for obtaining your Delaware bond is different from the surety bond amount that you are required to obtain.
-In fact, to get bonded, you need to pay only a fraction of that amount, called the bond premium.
+The cost of getting bonded is different from the surety bond amount that you are required to obtain.
+To get bonded, you need to pay only a fraction of that amount, called the bond premium.
 The bond amount, on the other hand, represents the penal sum that might be repaid on proven claims.

 To set your exact bond price, your surety needs to examine your personal and business profile, and evaluate the risk of bonding you.
 If you are seen as a solid applicant, you can expect a lower bond premium.

 The most important criteria for defining your premium are:

 - Business financials

 Applicants with high credit score are typically bonded at so-called standard market rates.
 The premiums for standard bonding market are usually in the range of 1%-4%.

 Applicants with lower credit scores can also get bonded, though at higher rates.
 This is because sureties assume a higher risk when issuing bonds for applicants with lower scores.
 Rates for such applicants are typically between 5%-15%.

 If you would like to get an estimate of your bond price, you can use our surety bond cost calculator below.
 Once you complete your full application, we will deliver your exact bond quote.

 Surety Bond Cost Calculator

 Tell us where to send you your FREE estimateSEND ME MY ESTIMATE!